Siavash-Saleh/House-Prices-Advanced-Regression-Techniques/README.md

-House Price Prediction – Kaggle Project
+# House Price Prediction – Kaggle Project
-Ever wondered how much a house should cost based on its features?
+# Question: Ever wondered how much a house should cost based on its features?
 In this project, I worked on predicting house prices using the Kaggle House Prices dataset.
 Here’s a quick overview of what I did:

 🔹 Data Loading